Jinan: Administrative divisions

 The sub-provincial city of Jinan has direct jurisdiction over ten districts and 2 counties after the annexation of Laiwu to Jinan in 2019:

 These are further divided into 146 township-level divisions, including 65 towns, 27 townships and 54 subdistricts.

 Economy

 With the shift of the Yellow River to a new bed right to the north of Jinan (in 1852) and the establishment of a railroad hub, the city became a major market for agricultural products from the productive farming regions to the north.

 Following the trade in agricultural goods, the city developed a textile and clothing industry, flour mills, oil presses, as well as factories producing paper, cement, and matches.
 In the 1950s, large iron and steel works as well as chemical factories were established around Jinan.
 The large metal works produce pig iron, ingot steel, as well as finished steel.
-In 2008, steel manufacturing was restructured with the formation of the Shandong Iron and Steel Group.

 In the 1970s, Sinotruk established its headquarters and factories for the production of trucks and construction vehicles in the city.

+General Economy

+Jinan has long stably ranked third in Shandong Province, and before the merger with Laiwu City in 2019, Jinan surpassed Yantai to become the second largest economy in the province.